Frequently Asked Questions

 Importantly, these are not across-the-board cuts.
 Reductions will be made strategically and thoughtfully.
 Some units may see smaller or larger adjustments depending on a range of factors.

-Q3.
+Q4.
 If non-resident new student enrollment will be down, does this mean the university will have fewer students enrolled overall this coming year?

 Not necessarily.
 While we are currently projecting a decline in new non-resident student enrollment, which has a significant financial impact due to higher tuition rates, we expect a record number of Oregon resident students to enroll this fall.
 The final total enrollment figure will depend on “summer melt” (when a student who provides an enrollment deposit doesn’t matriculate in the fall for classes), continuing student retention, and other variables.
-However, it’s important to note that our budget challenge is not just about headcount; it’s about the balance of revenue associated with different student populations.
+However, it’s important to note our budget challenge is not just about headcount.
+It’s about the balance of revenue associated with different student populations.

 How Will Budget Decisions Be Made?

-Q4: How will decisions about budget reductions be made?
+Q5: How will decisions about budget reductions be made?

-Q5: What is the timeline?
+Q6: What is the timeline?
 When will we know which positions (or searches) might be impacted?

 Any decisions that affect positions or searches will be made with great care, in accordance with university policy and, when applicable, our collective bargaining agreements.
 Our goal is to support our students, employees, and extended university community while minimizing disruption to university operations and supporting our employees through whatever changes may come.

-Q6.
+Q7.
 Is there an approximate number of positions that equate to each percentage by which the budget is reduced?

 There is no simple formula to translate a budget percentage reduction into a specific number of positions.
 Budgets vary significantly across units in how funds are allocated.
 Some areas are more personnel-heavy, while others may have larger non-personnel expenses.
 In many cases, unit leaders will look at a mix of strategies to meet their targets, which may include reducing operational costs, holding vacant positions open, or restructuring programs.
 We know people are concerned, and we are working to minimize impacts to positions wherever possible.

-Q7.
+Q8.
 Will auxiliaries (i.e., self-sustaining units) need to make cuts also?

 Auxiliary units, such as Housing, Dining, and Athletics, are financially self-sustaining and not directly funded by the E&G (Education & General) budget, where the $25–30 million deficit exists.
-However, many auxiliaries are already managing their own financial pressures due to changing demand, inflation, and rising labor costs.
+However, many auxiliaries are already managing their own financial pressures because of changing demand, inflation, and rising labor costs.
 While they are not subject to the same reduction targets as E&G-funded units, they are actively reviewing their budgets and may make adjustments to maintain long-term sustainability.

-Q8.
+Q9.
 What are the university-wide tactics being considered for reductions, such as work-share, early-retirement incentive, hiring freezes, etc.?

-We are taking the summer to develop plans with local academic and administrative leaders regarding the budget cuts.
 We are not implementing measures such as hiring freezes or travel freezes across the board as they only result in temporary cost savings, and we need to make structural, recurring changes to our budget.
 Individual units may take actions like this to mitigate individual unit issues.

 Workshare is not a solution to our situation.
-The last time the University used this program, there were pandemic-related Federal funds available to supplement employee payments.
+The last time the university used this program, there were pandemic-related federal funds available to supplement employee payments.
 Those no longer exist.
-Additionally, the University is a reimbursing employer, which means we directly pay the state for the cost of unemployment insurance benefits granted to our employees.
-Under the workshare program, the University also continues to pay for a participating employee’s normal benefits.
-The combination of these factors means any savings are minimal, and participating employees would experience a greater disruption than the last time the program was administered at the University.
+Additionally, the university is a reimbursing employer, which means we directly pay the state for the cost of unemployment insurance benefits granted to our employees.
+Under the workshare program, the university also continues to pay for a participating employee’s normal benefits.
+The combination of these factors means any savings are minimal, and participating employees would experience a greater disruption than the last time the program was administered at the university.

 The University is currently assessing other university-wide tactics that could be used to achieve cost savings.